kriziu/stranger/README.md

 Only 2 users, one is waiting in queue and second one is joining.
 Then they are connected.

 ### Custom room
-User creates room, receive id and share with anybody to join it.
+User creates room, receive id and share with anyone to join it.
 Max of 9 users in room.
 To join this type of room just simply CTRL + V id on home page or paste a link to the browser.

 ## Features